 Fast forward to November and the weather forecast did not look good.
 I contacted Charles and Kirsty and recommended they bring rubber boots: Wellington boots, or gumboots (as we call them in Australia) as heavy rain was predicted and there was a typhoon brewing out to sea.
 I suggested perhaps changing the venue.

-Ever the adventurers, they weren’t concerned and told me they lived in a part of Australia where they rarely saw rain so if it rained, it would be fine.
+Ever the adventurers, they were not concerned.
+They lived in a part of Australia where they rarely saw rain so if it rained, it would be fine.
 They wanted an adventure.
 Phew!

-Ceremony day bought rain from coming from every direction, howling wind and localised flooding.
+The day of their elopement bought rain from every direction, howling wind and localised flooding.
 We’d spoken many times about the weather and they were still keen to go.
-So we hopped in the van, Kirsty in full wedding splendor (looking stunning; no gum boots), Charles in his suit and the little boys looking so very cute in their matching outfits and bow ties.
-I was wearing gum boots.
+So we hopped in the van, Kirsty in full wedding splendour (looking stunning; no gumboots), Charles in his suit and the little boys looking so very cute in their matching outfits and bow ties.
+I was wearing gumboots.
 (I’m sensible, and they were happy for me to wear them).

 The ceremony was beautiful, with many tears.
 Though it was also very funny.
 We laughed a lot at how the day had started and the odds of this happening on their wedding day.
 The tourists started arriving and everyone wanted a photo with the couple and their children.
 They were famous.

-The flood water around the ruins was rising.
+The floodwater around the ruins was rising.
 When it was time to go and we barely made it over the bridge before it went under.
-The tourists hollered and cheered and congratulated Kirsty and Charles as we made our way back to entrance.
+The tourists hollered and cheered and congratulated Kirsty and Charles as we made our way back to the entrance.
 It was a long walk.
 We were soaked to the bone.
 We were laughing.
 We looked very curious.